 Workplace campaigns and disputes

-We are constantly involved in the struggles of trade unions and trade unionists against attacks by the government and private sector employers on workers’ pay, jobs, pensions, and terms and conditions.
+We are constantly involved in the struggles of trade unions and trade unionists against attacks on workers’ pay, jobs, pensions, and terms and conditions, and fighting back against the cost-of-living-crisis.

 We play a leading role in building the National Shop Stewards Network (NSSN, http://shopstewards.net/), which helps workers in struggle at rank and file level.
 It has played a key role in mobilising pressure on the trade union leaders to organise more – and more widespread – coordinated action against government austerity measures.